Right to defend being denied: Nawaz

 He said the monitoring judge was the same who had ruled against him and the same judges would adjudicate the appeal.
 He said the three times extension had been sought, it was always from the prosecutor and it was on the record that when the court asked if the defendants were not cooperating, the prosecutor testified that respondents were cooperating fully, but the prosecution needed the extension.

-“Out of the three references, the witnesses of two have not even been yet cross-questioned, how could the result of all the three references be announced at the same time in such a short period of time,” he questioned.
-“Is a decision before the elections more important than the pre-requisites of ensuring law and justice?” questioned Nawaz.
+“Out of the three references, the witnesses of two have not even been yet cross-questioned, how could the result of all three references be announced at the same time in such short period of time,” he questioned.
+“Is a decision before the elections more important than the prerequisites of ensuring law and justice?” questioned Nawaz.

 He said he would once again want to highlight the mindboggling scenario where every cog of the judicial mill was being moved to protect and appease a dictator who violated the country’s Constitution twice.